 Unified Workspace

 One File System.
-Every Tool.
+Every Capability.
 Seamless Workflows.

 Shared File Access